The House Bunting reached Jbel Moussa in 2015, and a year later it reached the nearby Ceuta (see the update below).

-The House Bunting (Emberiza sahari) colonised Tangier since at least a decade ago and now is abundant in many parts of this big city.
+The House Bunting (Emberiza sahari) colonised Tangier since at least a decade ago and now is abundant in many parts of this big city (Amezian et al. 2006).
 Then it colonised Tétouan since at least 2010.
-Now it moved to the countryside.
+Now it started to disperse even outside the cities.

 In Spain, there are only 2 accepted records of the species (Dies et al. 2011), but they labelled them (at least the last one) as of uncertain origin (Origen dudoso).
 Jbel Moussa is right in front of Tarifa!
 A matter worth watching for those birding north of the Strait.

 Amezian, M, Bensusan, K., Perez, C. & Thompson, I. 2006.
 Is House Bunting about to colonise Europe?
 Birding World 19: 263.

 Dies, J.I., Lorenzo, J.A., Gutiérrez, R., Garcia, E., Gorospe, G., Martí-Aledo, J., Gutiérrez, P., Vidal, C., Sales, S. & López Velasco, D. 2011.
 Observaciones de Aves Raras en España, 2009.
 Ardeola 58: 441–480.

 A ‘bird catcher’ captured a House Bunting at Ceuta on 14 November 2016.
 Later, the bird was ringed by an experienced bird ringer (photos 2 and 3).

 This is the second observation of the House Bunting in the city, after the first one in September 1975.
 Unlike the old record which was clearly a vagrant (as was the case in Tangier in the same period), the new observation is a sign of the recent expansion of the species in the region.